erinnichols/talks/lunch-and-learns/regex/html/regex.md

 --

-* `\/` is escaped, so it will match a literal slash, so it will match self-closing tags
+* `\/` is escaped, so it will match a literal slash, to match self-closing tags

 --